To make money online, get a website then sell something.

 Do I really need a website (or blog) to make money online?
 Can’t I just use social media?

 It’s risky to build your business on someone else’s platform (Instagram, YouTube, Facebook, Medium, etc.).
 You are subject to their whims.
 Get an online home of your own.
+Besides, some income streams require you to have your own site anyway.

 How long does it take to make money online?